 BRU21 Academy

-The BRU21 team has established a continuing education master program in Digitalization and Automation where the courses are aligned with the BRU21 reserach.
+The BRU21 team is establishing a continuing education master program in Digitalization and Automation in the Energy Sector where the courses are alligned with the BRU21 research.

 NTNU runs several continuing educatin programs, please see the continuing education pages at NTNU for a list of programs.
-Among these programs is the Technology Management and Digital Transformation program where a specialization in Digitalization and Automation has been established.
-The structure of our specialization is as follows:
+Among these programs is the Technology Management and Digital Transformation program where our ambition is to establish the specialization in Digitalization and Automation in the Energy Sector.
+The structure of our specialization is planned as follows:

 For continuing education programs it is expected that the student studies in parallel with ordinary work which means that the duration of the program is around 4 years.
 There is no required sequence of the courses to follow, but for some courses there is a recommended sequence.